-This course is for students who have had two years of algebra and one year of geometry in high school.
-Students model various real life situations using polynomials, exponents, exponential and logarithmic functions, systems of equations, and matrices.
-Students gain a thorough understanding of relations and functions.
-Prerequisite: MTH 95 or appropriate score on the ASSET or COMPASS Mathematics placement tests.
+For students who have had two years of algebra and one year of geometry in high school.
+Students will demonstrate their knowledge of polynomial, exponential and logarithmic functions through the modeling of real life situations and the use of current technology.
+Prerequisite: MTH 95 or appropriate score on the ASSET or COMPASS mathematics placement tests.